You need to take action to end your Marketplace coverage.

 Based on what you chose to happen for people who get Medicare when you applied for Marketplace coverage, we’ll end either:

-• Marketplace coverage for those people — Others on your application will keep their coverage.
+- Marketplace coverage for those people—Others on your application will keep their coverage.

-If you qualified for financial help, we’ll also re-check the amount of premium tax credit and cost savings for the others with Marketplace coverage.
+We’ll also re-check the amount of premium tax credit and cost savings for the others with Marketplace coverage.

 Actions if you have Medicare:

-2. Cancel or update coverage based on your situation:
+- Cancel or update coverage based on your situation:

-• If everyone is enrolled in Medicare: End Marketplace coverage for all.
+- If everyone is enrolled in Medicare: End Marketplace coverage for all.

 Get step-by-step instructions (PDF, 1.67 MB) on how to update your application or cancel your coverage depending on your situation.
 Answer a few questions to get more details about cancelling your coverage.